 Above the Sofa

-- Always plan out a photo wall in advance.
-Place the pieces on the ground in front of the wall and play around with the arrangement until you find one that satisfies you.
-If space doesn't allow for this use graph paper.
+- Create a plan: Place the pieces on the floor in front of the wall and play around with the arrangement until it looks and feels right.

 - Create a focal point: A grouping needs a focal point, which could be a large anchoring piece in the center of the arrangement.
 Other pieces can be placed as a constellation around this centerpiece.